One option for creating extra living space in your home might be converting an attached or integral garage.

 If you are only converting part of the garage you’ll need to build a fully-insulated internal dividing wall that provides 30 minutes fire protection.

 This can be constructed using blockwork or timber studwork lined with fireline plasterboard on the garage side.
+Relevant fire resistance will need to be detailed from the manufacturer of the plasterboard.

 Older walls or existing 100mm external garage walls may need to consider weather protection to avoid penetrating damp.